Safe-DS/DSL/docs/api/safeds/data/image/containers/ImageList.md

 Return a new `ImageList` with all images converted to grayscale.

 The new image will have the same amount of channels as the original image.
-If you want to change the amount of channels used, please use the method [changeChannel][safeds.data.image.containers.ImageList.changeChannel].
+If you want to change the amount of channels used, please use the method [ImageList.changeChannel][safeds.data.image.containers.ImageList.changeChannel].

 The original image list is not modified.